spurtzel/SuSe/reproducibility_submission/README.md

 **Note**
 - We also ran parts of the experiments on a **virtual machine (4 cores @ 3GHz, 32GB RAM)**, where execution was approximately **> 2 times slower** per experiment.

+## 3.1 Default vs. paper-scale sampling (reduced sample sizes)

+Many of the experiments average results over **multiple independent runs** (different randomized streams, evaluation timestamps).
+In the paper, we used larger values for `NUM_OF_RUNS`.
+For quicker end-to-end reproduction, this repository defaults to **reduced sample sizes** (~20% of the paper).
+This preserves qualitative trends while substantially reducing runtime.

+- **What changes?** Only the **number of repeated runs per parameter configuration**.
+Seeds are fixed and propagated, so results remain deterministic; fewer runs may increase variance in some metrics (e.g., relative recall improvement, throughput).

+- **Which experiments?**
+  - All `sensitivity_analysis/` experiments
+  - `effectiveness/ablation_study`
+  - `effectiveness/changing_summary_time_window_sizes`
+  - `efficiency/flink_core_rematch`: reduced tested x-values from 4096 to 2048 for REmatch and CORE.
+The two dropped data points add ~2 days runtime, and the trend is already clear with the given x-values.

 ## 4. What gets produced? (figures, reports, paper PDFs)